Akuli/jou/doc/enums.md

 Unfortunately, it is not possible to print the name of an enum member at runtime, and you sometimes need to convert the enum to `int` and print the result (see above).
-Please create an issue on GitHub to discuss this if this annoys you.
+Please create an issue on GitHub to discuss this if it annoys you.